pinglamb/math/vector-calculus/tensors.md

   = R_{ij} R_{ik} {\partial v_k \over \partial x_j} = \delta_{jk} {\partial v_k \over \partial x_j} = {\partial v_j \over \partial x_j}
   $$

-Following on from zero-order tensor with no subscripts and first-order tensor with one subscript, we can extend this idea to quantities that require two or more subscripts to identify a particular element.
+Following on from rank $0$ tensor with no subscripts and rank $1$ tensor with one subscript, we can extend this idea to quantities that require two or more subscripts to identify a particular element.

 > *Definition.*{: .def}
-> A second-order Cartesian tensor is quantity with components that change under rotations following the condition
+> A rank $2$ Cartesian tensor is the set of quantities with components that change under rotations following the condition
 >
 > $$
   T_{ij}' = R_{ik} R_{jl} T_{kl} \qquad \text{and} \qquad T_{ij} = R_{ki} R_{lj} T_{kl}'
   $$

 > *Definition.*{: .def}
-> A $p$-order Cartesian tensor is quantity with components that change under rotations following the condition
+> A rank $p$ Cartesian tensor is the set of quantities with components that change under rotations following the condition
 >
 > $$
   T_{i_1 i_2 ... i_p}' = R_{i_1 j_1} R_{i_2 j_2} ...
 R_{i_p j_p} T_{j_1 j_2 ... j_p}